-Source: Southeast Fisheries Science Center (SEFSC) annual catch limit dataset, including Calibrated MRIP, TPWD, LA Creel, and Southeast Region Headboat Survey (SRHS) landings.
+Source: SEFSC ACL dataset, including Calibrated MRIP, TPWD, LA Creel, and SRHS landings.
 Alabama and the Florida Panhandle SRHS landings are initially reported to the same headboat fishing area.
 Landings have been assigned to each state based on the SRHS vessel landing records (May 2015).